History students have met the first year BSA requirement.

 Learning objectives, specifically for the specialization

-The student has acquired knowledge of the specialization (s) to which the BA lecture belongs; in the specialization General History for the placement of European history after 1500 in a global perspective; in particular in the track History of European Expansion and Globalization; for the emergence of global networks that bring about an increasingly intensive circulation of people, animals, crops, goods and ideas, and the central role of European expansion from about 1500 onwards
+- The student has acquired knowledge of the specialization (s) to which the BA lecture belongs; in the specialization General History for the placement of European history after 1500 in a global perspective; in particular in the track History of European Expansion and Globalization: for the emergence of global networks that bring about an increasingly intensive circulation of people, animals, crops, goods and ideas, and the central role of European expansion from about 1500 onwards

-Acquires basic knowledge of the history of Africa, and is able to place Africa and African history in a global perspective.
+The student acquires basic knowledge of the history of Africa, and is able to place Africa and African history in a global perspective.

-Is able to think of Africa in terms of its own history, in which Africans are not only innocent and unwilling victims of outside forces.
+The student is able to think of Africa in terms of its own history, in which Africans are not only innocent and unwilling victims of outside forces.
 Students will be confronted with the creativity of the human mind, in which Africans show their own input and initiative within the history of the world as a whole.

-Is able to give a bird's eye view of the history of Africa, and to historically interpret contemporary developments in Africa and in Africa in relation to the world; they can show how developments in present-day Africa often have their origins in the past
+The student is able to give a bird's eye view of the history of Africa, and to historically interpret contemporary developments in Africa and in Africa in relation to the world; they can show how developments in present-day Africa often have their origins in the past

 The timetables are avalable through My Timetable.